Go Back

 Instructions

-• While pasta is cooking, smash or roll the chicken in between two pieces of plastic wrap until they breasts are about 1/2 inch thick.
-Coat both sides of the chicken breasts in 2 tablespoons of the cajun seasoning mix, reserving the remaining teaspoon for later.
+• While pasta is cooking, smash or roll the chicken breasts in between two pieces of plastic wrap until they are about 1/2 inch thick.
+Coat both sides of the chicken breasts in 2 tablespoons of the Cajun seasoning mix.

-• In a large saute pan, heat olive oil over medium high heat.
+• In a large sauté or cast iron pan, heat olive oil over medium high heat.
 When oil is super hot, add the seasoned chicken breast.
 Allow to cook for about 5 minutes or until browned.
 Flip and cook for another 5 minutes.
 Transfer chicken to a plate and loosely tent with foil.

 • Add butter and garlic to the pan and reduce heat to low.
 Allow to cook until the butter is infused with the garlic, about 5 minutes.
-Add 1 cup of heavy cream, stir, and allow to come to a simmer.
+Add the heavy cream, stir, and allow to come to a simmer.
 Cook for 5 minutes.
-Remove from heat and add in parmesan cheese, remaining heavy cream, and teaspoon of cajun seasoning.
-Add cooked pasta and stir.

-• Slice chicken and add to pasta, along with any juices that may have accumulated on plate.
+• Add the sliced chicken along with any juices that may have accumulated on plate.
+Serve and enjoy!

 Video